Friday, December 30, 2016

 Boring old asteroids again?

 Yep, once again, the galaxy is overrun with rocks that need smashing to smithereens.
-Asteroids, and other rocks, come in all shapes and sizes so along with the standard variety there are also others: Popcorn rocks which bloat before eventually freezing.
+Well, it is Asteroids!
+Rocks everywhere of all shapes and sizes plus some rather strange ones too: Popcorn rocks which bloat before eventually freezing.
 Red rocks that leave behind crystals to conveniently recharge your shield.
+So are you ready for more rock blasting?

-However, we're not alone!
-Beware of aliens who frequently rear their ugly heads and should be killed quickly to reveal a range of nifty power-ups - such as a double shot or the impressive Ripstar.
-Hmm, this is sounding pretty cool.
+I hope so because this game is frantic and we're not alone!
+Along with rocks, aliens frequently rear their ugly heads!
+These should be killed quickly to reveal a range of nifty power-ups - such as a double shot or the impressive Ripstar.

 Who ya gonna be?
 Quite the selection for different gamers.